Rishub21/KP_Engineering_Challenge_2020_RN/README.md

 Before starting, please expand your terminal to **FULL SCREEN** and **DO NOT RESIZE** during game play. (**You can minimize the terminal however whenever you want**) This is for best performance given the graphics library I used, which is called curses.
 I do think this is a reasonable tradeoff because it allows for a more seamless game experience

-Clone the git repository and cd into the folder.
+Clone the git repository and cd into the root.
 The code runs with **python 2.7**.
 No external libraries need to be installed.
 To start game play run the following command in terminal

     python2.7 start.py